NicolasHug/nicolashug.github.io/_posts/2019-10-07-cython_notes.md

     return np.asarray(my_view)
 ```

+That might seem obvious, but views do not support the numpy array API: You
+cannot do things like `my_view.mean()`.
+You can do `np.mean(my_view)`, but not
+without the GIL.

 I find myself not using pointers at all, unless I really need to `malloc()`
 and then `free()` something in a `nogil` section.